farias0/jogo_plataforma/README.md

 ## Observations

 * The game should be ran from the `build` directory, one level above the project's base directory.
-Currently, it uses the assets from the source files.
-It should be looked how to distribute the assets, so it won't depend on the source code.
-It should also be looked how to use absolute, OS-agnostic filepaths, so the program can be ran from anywhere.
+Currently it depends on the source code for assets and stuff.

-* I still haven't managed to properly set up the project on Windows.
-Meanwhile the game can be compiled and ran through WSL2 with no issues.
+* Use the Github Actions workflow file for reference on dependencies.